Interested in learning how to create a great job posting?

 Sell the company vision and culture

-If you want to be creative, you could even design a landing page on your company website describing the company’s vision and goals, showcasing your office environment, team pictures, fun events, and outings.
+If you want to be creative, you could even design a landing page on your company website.
+This page could describe the company’s vision and goals.
+While showcasing your office environment, team pictures, fun events, and outings.

 Adding a link to this page in your job description would give candidates a better understanding of your company.
 A picture is worth a thousand words.

 Candidates conducting a job search may look at hundreds of job postings a week.
 Keep the job description at 4-6 paragraphs or fewer.
 This because in our experience too long of a job description turns off candidates which reduces your number of applicants.

 Introduction: 2-3 paragraphs describing your company, a summary of the position, and what makes the position attractive.

 Pay range, benefits, and perks: As this heat map of a job description shows, putting pay and benefits near the top of the job description is vital.

 You want a candidate to read the entire job description so get them interested right away.